circonus/product-docs/circonus3/Dashboards.md

 ![List of Circonus Dashboard ](./img/dashboard-create.png)

-This will create a blank dashboard to which you can be begin adding visualization panels (objects).
+This will create a blank dashboard to which you can begin adding visualization panels (objects).

 ### Editing Dashboards

 You can edit a dashboard by first viewing it and selecting **Edit** from its **Command bar**.
-You can also choose to edit a dashboard by clicking the pencil icon within the **Actions** column for the desired dashboard within the dashboards list.
+You can also choose to edit a dashboard by clicking the pencil icon within the **Actions** column for the desired dashboard within the dashboard list.

-Once in edit mode, you have the same tools available as you would during creation of a new dashboard.
+Once in edit mode, you have the same tools available as you would during the creation of a new dashboard.

 ### Adding Visualizations

 You can create new visualizations for your dashboard or select from existing ones.
 Please note that you must first be editing a dashboard to add new or existing visualizations to it.

 To create a new visualization panel while editing a dashboard, click on the **+ Create new** button within the **Command bar**.
-If the dashboard is empty, you can also click this button within the placeholder panel on the left hand side of the dashboard.
+If the dashboard is empty, you can also click this button within the placeholder panel on the left-hand side of the dashboard.

 ![New Dashboard](./img/dashboard-create_new.png)

-The **New Visualization** dialog allows you to select from a number of different charts and visualizations.
+The **New Visualization** dialog allows you to select from several different charts and visualizations.

 ![New Visualization](./img/visualizations-select.png)